Photo:

 Earth Day Run, Kids’ Dash and Tree Giveaway, Seattle

 Run (or walk) at the Earth Day Run held at Magnuson Park and help the environment!
-Each finisher will receive a native sapling tree, and an additional tree will be planted for each person who completes the race.
+Each finisher will receive a native sapling tree, which can be potted on site or taken home to plant.
 Preregister online.

 Cost: Free